 In the juvenile process there are several phases.
 Each phase builds on the next until we reach final disposition.
 Each phase is vital to achieve the desired outcome.

 Phase 1: In phase 1 your son or daughter has just been charged with drug possession.
-We will meet with both you and your child and discuss the alleged crime, potential outcomes, and your child’s plans for the future.
-This stage is important because we need to understand the family background and dynamics, we need to know the details surrounding the charge and we need to hear from your child.
+I will meet with both you and your child and discuss the alleged crime, potential outcomes, and your child’s plans for the future.
+This stage is important because I need to understand the family background and dynamics as well as the details surrounding the charge.

 Phase 2: Immediately following a charge or arrest, the Department of Juvenile Justice is notified.
-The job of a juvenile justice probation officer is to gain insight into the family dynamic, screen your child for propensity to re-offend and offer guidance to the prosecutor and the judge about your child.
-This phase is the most critical element to this process.
-We will attend this meeting with you and your son or daughter and position your them in a favorable light.
-Experience and knowledge is the most critical element for this phase.
-We will work with you to establish rapport with the probation officer and position the case for a favorable outcome.
+The job of a juvenile justice probation officer is to screen your child for propensity to re-offend and offer guidance to the prosecutor and the judge about your child.
+This phase is the most critical one in this process.
+I will attend this meeting with you and your son or daughter and offer support.
+I will work with you to establish rapport with the probation officer and position the case for a favorable outcome.

-Phase 3: This phase generally involves communication between the State Attorney, the probation officer and our team.
-During this phase we build mitigation and supporting background information.
-Our goal at the conclusion of these meetings is to have a clear understanding of the facts and evidence against your child, a solid back story about your child and potential resolutions outlined to resolve your son or daughter’s case.
+Phase 3: This phase generally involves communication between the State Attorney, the probation officer and I. During this phase I build mitigation and supporting background information.
+The goal at the conclusion of these meetings is to have a clear understanding of the facts and evidence against your child, a solid back story about your child and potential resolutions outlined to resolve your son or daughter’s case.

 Phase 4: The court phase.
-During this phase we will have a court appearance which will require both your appearance and your child’s appearance.
-This court date can be critical because your involvement as a parent to this point will show the judge your eagerness to make sure your child is held accountable but also not treated unfairly.
+During this phase, there will be a court appearance that you and your child must attend.
+This court date can be critical to show the judge your eagerness to make sure your child is held accountable but also not treated unfairly.

 Phase 5: The final phase is the disposition phase.
-By this point we will have met with you and your son or daughter several times, discussed the case in detail with probation and set a plan to resolve the case with the State Attorney.
-This phase dictates the outcome of your child’s case and once again we will appear in the presence of the judge to convey the agreed resolution.
+By this point I will have met with you and your son or daughter several times, discussed the case in detail with probation, and set a plan to resolve the case with the State Attorney.
 The judge will review the proposed resolution and the case will be resolved through an agreement, program, pretrial diversion, or a trial.

-Very few law firms in Destin bring the level of experience and dedication to juvenile cases that we do.
-At Flaherty Defense Firm we understand the position you are facing right now trying to (1) enforce parental rules; (2) protect your child; (3) find the best possible help for your child and (4) make sure the outcome does not destroy your child’s life.
-Our firm has represented many juveniles facing drug charges.
-Let our experience guide you and your child through the system and put your lives back together.
+I understand the stress you must be feeling as a parent right now.
+You’re trying to: (1) enforce parental rules; (2) protect your child; (3) find the best possible help for your child and (4) make sure the outcome does not destroy your child’s life.
+I have represented many juveniles facing drug charges.
+I will help guide you and your child through the system and get back on track

-When your son or daughter’s future is at stake, Flaherty Defense Firm can give you the help you need.
-If your son or daughter has been charged with drug possession in Destin, call us today at (850) 243-6097 for a free consultation.
-We are available 24 hours a day, 7 days a week.
+If your son or daughter has been charged with drug possession in Destin, call me today at (850) 243-6097 for a free consultation.